iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > The instructors talk far too much.
 It's not a podcast.<br> :date: __2021-04-30 18:14:37__

 > Good overall app but it sometimes crashes halfway through a run so you have to make up the rest of your run as an estimate.
 I am also now struggling to open the app up as I write this review.
 When the app works it is really good but overall seems a little bit buggy<br> :date: __2021-04-30 14:51:37__

-> Great app to keep you on track running and helping reach goals.
-Would be 5 star but for the week 6 runs, the first two seem to be round the wrong way and from week 6 onwards, none of the runs save at the end and the app doesn't seem to recognise I've started.
-So I start the app and go running, then if I go to reopen the app during the run it wants me to start again but the prompts and notifications still sound.
-So if you do start again you get the prompts duplicating which is confusing!<br> :date: __2021-04-28 18:54:59__

-> It's really helpful, there aren't many options for the trainers.
-It is slow to download but there are great choices for times.
-You also get a reminder which is also good for someone like me who has bad memory and no motivation.<br> :date: __2021-04-27 13:13:17__